phil294/AHK_X11/README.md

 #### Focus stealing prevention

 Some Linux distros offer a configurable setting for focus stealing prevention.
 Usually, it's default off.
 But if you have activated it, window focus changing actions like `MsgBox` or `WinActivate` will not work as expected: A `MsgBox` will appear hidden *behind* the active window.
-This can be useful to prevent accidental popup dismissal but when you don't like that, you have two options:
+This can be useful to prevent accidental popup dismissal but when you don't like that, you have three options:
 - disable said setting
-- TODO: impl in cr/msgbox option: force being on top
+- use the `always on top` setting of MsgBox
+- <details><summary>hack around it with code</summary>

+    ```AutoHotkey
+    SetTimer, MsgBoxToFront, 1
+    MsgBox, Hello
+    Return

+    MsgBoxToFront:
+    SetTimer, MsgBoxToFront, off
+    ; You might want to adjust the matching criteria, especially for compiled scripts
+    WinActivate ahk_class ahk_x11
+    return
+    ```

 #### Appearance